 Unions, Groups, Social Media, and Associations

-The American Massage Therapy Association (AMTA) is an non-profit professional association dedicated to serving Massage Therapists, learners and massage schools.
-The association does so through providing members with benefits, promoting health groups and creating conversation about the field.
+The American Massage Therapy Association (AMTA) is the largest non-profit professional association, established in 1943, dedicated to serving Massage Therapists, students and massage schools.
+The association does so through providing members with benefits, professional standards, and by promoting the profession to the public and others in healthcare.

 - Career shadow a Massage Therapist to see if you find this career interesting